latex3/unicode-math/README.markdown

     (thanks to Ulrik Vieth for these last two)
   * Fix the math class of `\modtwosum`; it is now a large operator (thanks to Michael Ummels)
+  * Move several LuaTeX-related patches to the `lualatex-math` package

 - v0.5d (2011/01/30)